Jump to Navigation

 An Emergency PFA order which is obtained through a District Magistrate's office or Night Court is valid only until the next regular business day for the Court of Common Pleas of Allegheny County, Family Division.
 Any person receiving such an Emergency PFA order must appear between 9:00 a.m. and 11:00 a.m. on the next business day to obtain an order continuing the PFA.

-What to Do if Your Allegheny County PFA Order Is Violated
+What To Do If Your Allegheny County PFA Order Is Violated

 1. Immediately report any PFA violation to the police.